WayneCrawford/lcheapo_noobspy/README.rst

 `lcheapo/_examples/`
 ------------------------------------------------------------

-Contains example information files and scripts:
+Will contains example information files and scripts:

-Use `reStructuredText
-<http://docutils.sourceforge.net/rst.html>`_ to modify this file.